Dog adoption saves lives. Adopt a dog and you'll have a friend for life! Contact us, or contact another local humane society, animal shelter or SPCA.

 Our adoption process includes an adoption application, you can fill out on line at www.LuckyPupDogRescue.com.

 We'd like a little information about your lifestyle, schedule, your vet's information, a couple of references, a home visit, and an adoption donation to cover our pups spay/neuter/shots, flea meds/ worming/ microchip costs.
-Our minimum donation is $200 to our rescue. ($250 for puppies)
+Our minimum donation is $200 to our rescue. ($250 for some special needs dogs)

 Your donations support our work and gives us the opportunity to continue to rescue the next dog.
 Our pups have been spayed/neutered, shots, fleas, wormed, microchipped in most cases and vet check up.